 - GeneratePress is a free theme that you can install from WordPress repository.

 - If you want premium version, then you have to purchase a GP Premium plugin.
-This plugin will add addition features and options in customizer.
+This plugin will add additional features and options in customizer.

 - In addition, there is a license key to activate the plugin.
 This will help you to get updates whenever available.
 After a year of purchase, you have to renew the license key in order to get updates continuously.
-The premium features will wok even if you don’t upgrade, however you will not get any future updates.
+The premium features will wok even if you don’t upgrade, however you will not get any future updates and support.

-The current Highend theme we use is available for one time purchase with life time free updates and support.
+The Highend theme we use on this site is available for one time purchase with life time free updates and support.
 With GeneratePress we have to move into a recurring payment mode with all the mention problems in this article.

 10. Migration Problems